 Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Are you looking for a unique and fun way to decorate your pottery?
 Look no further!
-Underglazing with split cups is an exciting and creative technique that can help you achieve beautiful, abstract patterns on your ceramic pieces.
+Underglazing with split cups is an exciting, creative technique that can help you create beautiful, abstract patterns on your ceramic pieces.

 This method was inspired by artists who used split cups with acrylic paint to create abstract art.
 I thought, “Why not try this on some mugs using Underglaze?”
 And so, this step-by-step guide was born.
 I’ll dive into underglazing with split cups, exploring how to create eye-catching designs and marbling effects on your pottery pieces.